rnduldulaojr/tornado-swirl/README.md

 ## Comments

-Please send your suggestions, comments to: r.duldulao@salarium.com
+Please send your suggestions, comments to: rnduldulaojr@gmail.com

-(c) 2018 [Salarium LTD](https://www.salarium.com).
-All rights reserved.